jiaeyan/Machine-Learning-Plate/README.md

 1. Linear Regression
 2. Logistic Regression
-3. Maximum Entropy Method (in progress)
+3. Maximum Entropy Method
+4. Perceptron
-4. _more algorithms on the way..._
+5. _more algorithms on the way..._

 ## Conventions
 * X: a data matrix, shaped as (|num_x|, |num_features|)